Former DU professor GN Saibaba acquitted by Bombay HC in Maoist links case

 Several human rights bodies and civil society groups had demanded his release on health grounds.

-On Friday, the Nagpur Bench of the High Court directed jail authorities to immediately release him.
+On Friday, the Nagpur Bench of the Bombay High Court directed jail authorities to immediately release him.
 The court was hearing Saibaba’s appeal against his conviction and life-term sentence.

 The court also allowed the appeal of five other convicts in the case and directed jail authorities to release them unless they have been named as accused in other matters.
 One of the five convicts, Pandu Narote, had died in prison.